HarshNarwariya/JWTAuth-Django-API/README.md

 ##### For application overview go to the link given below
 <a href="https://github.com/HarshNarwariya/JWTAuth-Django-API/blob/main/App%20Explanation.md" target="_blank">link</a>

+##### To work with API use https://harsh2.pythonanywhere.com/api/
+or simple put host = "https://harsh2.pythonanywhere.com/api/" in front.py API class.

 # Authentication API

 Endpoints of the user authentication API